XCSoar/XCSoar/doc/devsetup.rst

 via remote editing from a host IDE connecting into the VM), then you will need to *git commit and git push inside the VM* in order to commit the changes into the VM repository and then push the changes out of the virtual machine into the host repository.
-Otherwise you will lose the changes once the VM is deleted or re-created for some reason.
+Otherwise, you will lose the changes once the VM is deleted or re-created for some reason.

-This is different from the approach taken in the docker container configuration that is provided with xcsoar.
-In that configuration, the build inside the docker container directly accesses the host source directory, so only one copy of the code exists.
+This is different from the approach taken in the Docker container configuration that is provided with XCSoar.
+In that configuration, the build inside the Docker container directly accesses the host source directory, so only one copy of the code exists.

 Docker containers for building XCSoar, Step-by-step